fr33m0nk/functional-programming-with-fp-ts/README.md

 # functional-programming-with-fp-ts

+## Problems and solutions from [Educative.io's Using fp-ts for Functional Programming in TypeScript](https://www.educative.io/courses/using-fp-ts-for-functional-programming-in-typescript) course

-To install dependencies:
+### To install dependencies:

 ```bash
 bun install
 ```

-To run:
+### To run:

 ```bash
 bun run index.ts